 Welcome to Student Success.
-The Student Success teacher monitors students' academic achievement and intervenes when necessary to provide additional support.
+The Student Success teacher monitors students' academic achievement and intervenes when possible to provide additional support.
 The emphasis is on grade 9 and 10 students without IEPs.
 Marks would be under 50% or hovering just around there though there is no official cut off.
 Ms. Gluskin facilitates communication between a student's teachers and home.

 Intervention usually takes the form of one-on-one meetings with the student.
 Normally, these meetings would be in person.
-During the pandemic, the meetings are usually online.
+During the pandemic, the meetings could be online or in person.
 During these meetings we work on strategies for improvement.
-We focus on: growth mindset, executive functions, study strategies, goals and habits, motivation, etc. Ms. G also provides extra help on works with students on reading comprehension strategies, essay and paragraph-writing skills, and other relevant topics.
+We focus on: growth mindset, executive functions, study strategies, goals and habits, motivation, etc. Ms. G also provides extra help or works with students on reading comprehension strategies, essay and paragraph-writing skills, and other relevant reading- and writing-related topics.

 Other areas that fall under Student Success include: literacy test preparation, GLS10 course (learning strategies for non-IEP'd students), ILPs (individual learning profiles), referrals to IST (in-school team), credit rescue, credit recovery, connection to peer tutoring, etc.

-Here are some videos Ms. Gluskin shared with grade 9 teachers during the first half of quadmester 1, 2020-21.
+Here are some videos Ms. Gluskin shared with grade 9 teachers during the 2020-21 school year.
 They are relevant no matter the date or time.

-At York Mills, we find that coming out of grade 8 many students take things too lightly, not recognizing that the demands on them in high school are greater.
+At York Mills, we find that coming out of grade 8 many students don't quite recognize demands on them in high school are greater.

 In order to maximize success each student should pay attention to the following areas or seek assistance through Ms. Gluskin or classroom teachers:

-organization (of notebooks or binders, lockers, backpacks or bags, electronic folders)
+organization (of notebooks or binders, backpacks or bags, electronic folders)

 attendance (everyday whether online or in person)